FrankDoka/Doka-front-end/content/about/index.md

 I have over 6 years of System Engineering experience in the public sector working for the City of New York as a Systems Administrator.
 I am looking to advance my career and skillset into the cloud.
 I want to incorporate my existing skills and knowledge to provide positive growth to the companies I work with, as well as my own personal growth.

 In my spare time, I enjoy working out and working on game development.
 Working out helps me to relieve the stress of the day and clears my mind, allowing me to focus.
-Game Developoment is a fun way for me to advance my programming skills.
+Game development is a fun way for me to advance my programming skills.

 Thanks for reading!